 On the surface, running your own photography business sounds like a dream.
 And in so many ways, it really is (let’s be real… I’m in my pj’s as I type these words).
 But you’ve probably figured out by now just how many very different and sometimes uncomfortable hats a small-biz owner has to wear.
 I have to be a creative AND a business-woman?!
 I have to figure out marketing, accounting, web design, album design, product curation, search engine optimization, photo editing, customer service, tech troubleshooting, camera repair, social media management, general design, big-picture planning, budgeting, and, and, and?!
 Deep breaths.

 The past 16 years in the wedding photography industry have taught me that to build something that lasts, you’ve got to have 1) some serious stick-to-it-iveness (what, it’s a word) and 2) be willing to grow and change.
-Guys, Instagram wasn’t even a thing when I was looking for my first clients!
-If you’re in this for the long haul, it’s time to get excited about growing and changing.
+People, Instagram wasn’t even a thing when I was looking for my first clients!
+If you’re in this for the long haul, it’s time to get on board with growing and changing.
 These 10 tools for photography businesses will save you serious time and energy, help you work smarter with strong photography business workflows, and allow you to find balance as you build a business you love that lasts.

 Quick Disclosure: Some of these links happen to be affiliate links which means when you click the link to purchase something on this page, it won’t cost you more, but I may receive a commission for sharing this with you.
 Which is great, because I was going to share it with you anyway!